-We will operate all Science equipment in compliance with Health & Safety requirements.
-We follow CLEAPSS guidelines (Consortium of Local Education Authorities for the Provision of Science Equipment) for latest thinking and the documentation for each area is available from the Science coordinator.
-Children will also be made aware of the correct way to carry and use Science equipment.
+We will operate all science equipment in compliance with Health & Safety requirements.
+We follow CLEAPSS guidelines for latest thinking and the documentation for each area is available from science co¬ordinator.
+Children will also be made aware of the correct way to carry and use science equipment.
 Special attention is paid in all years to children eating and tasting foods, notification to parents and awareness of allergies.
-The School pond is in a secure area and children are reminded of the strict rules on every visit.
+The school pond is in a secure area and children are reminded of the strict rules on every visit.